 Dr. Gerzenshtein is one of the most highly experienced Lakeland, FL tummy tuck specialists.
-Over the years, he has helped numerous patients from throughout the Lakeland area achieve flat, beautifully defined torsos by performing tummy tuck surgery.
+Over the years, he has helped numerous patients from throughout the Lakeland area achieve flat, beautifully defined midsections by performing the tummy tuck surgery.
 Dr. Gerzenshtein understands that undergoing tummy tuck surgery is a complex decision, which is why he takes the time to personally explain this procedure and answer any questions his abdominoplasty patients might have.

 Recognizing that patient education is an important part of a successful abdominoplasty surgery, Dr. Gerzenshtein provides a wealth of informative materials.
 Below, he has assembled a list of questions his Lakeland tummy tuck patients ask more often.
 Please peruse the detailed answers provided by Dr. Gerzenshtein to learn more about tummy tuck in Lakeland and the beautiful aesthetic results that can be achieved through this procedure.